Rad283/Automated-backup-with-bash-script/README.md

-Read comment on rad-backup script
+Read comments in rad-backup script